khoihd/khoihd/README.md

 - 👋 Hi, I’m Khoi (Kevin) Hoang.
 You can check out my profile at https://www.linkedin.com/in/khoi-hd/.
-- 👀 I’m interested in Distributed Systems and Machine Learning.
+- 👀 I’m interested in Financial Machine Learning and Deep Learning.
 - 📫 You can reach me at khoi.hoangdai@gmail.com

 <!---